Letter I is for the itinerant life of the artist.

 I have designed my life this way.

 But there’s a price: I’m always broke.
 As an actor, or rather, as a person who auditions regularly, I might book a gig, work for a day and be set up for a few months.
 I might.
-More likely, I’ll be forced to pick up odd-jobs here and there as long as the brat inside is willing to stomach it.
+More likely, I’ll be forced to pick up odd jobs here and there as long as the brat inside is willing to stomach it.
 As for the rest of it – undiscovered writer, hatchling filmmaker – I work my ass off.
 For free.

 But nobody accepts that we work hard, or at all, if we’re not making money.
-And when we’re my age, it doesn’t count for anyone that we’re back in school.
+And when we’re my age, it doesn’t count to anyone that we’re back in school.
 They all want to know, when are we going to get our shit together?
 Hell, even we want to know.

 A paper-pusher who Facebooks on the company computer all day is taken more seriously than us.
 At night they go home and watch reality shows, and on the weekends, they go to the mall and spend their paycheck.
 But if we mention we take rock-climbing or drumming classes, we’re considered wandering, aimless souls.